Concept and art direction: Ivar Hagendoorn

 First prize rhein tanzmedia award 2002

 The project was developed in Flash.
 Since Flash is no longer supported and will soon become internet history I've decided to take the project down.
 With pain in my heart I should add.
 Even though it was technically flawed it remains one of my favourite projects because of the wide range of ideas invested in it and because of the amount of work I put into it.
-We visited a trading floor to observe the traders, I flew to New York to take some photos and I went to the zoo to film some animals.
+We visited a trading floor to observe the traders, I flew to New York to take some photos at Wall Street and I went to the zoo to film some animals (you know, bull market, bear market, black swan, condor, butterfly etc.).
 I even created a fake corporate website to host the project.

 The Fisher Account originally coupled a database of movements inspired by the hand signals used by traders on the Chicago Board Options Exchange (CBOE) to financial data gathered in real-time from the internet.